Donate Sponsor

 grey and white cat relaxed on sofa cushion

 While your cat might be keen to help you out with the spring cleaning, keeping little paws out of the way is a good idea.
-Not only does it keep your surfaces clean (for a little while longer at least) but it also ensures they are out of harm’s way.
+Not only does it keep your surfaces clean, for a little while longer at least, it also ensures they are out of harm’s way.

-If you’ve just put bleach down the toilet, keep the toilet lid closed to ensure your cat doesn’t start drinking.
+If you’ve put bleach down the toilet, keep the toilet lid closed to ensure your cat doesn’t start drinking.
 Do you have a mischievous cat that has learnt to open cupboard doors?
-Keep cleaning products on a high shelf, or consider putting a childproof lock on your cupboard.
+Keep cleaning products on a high shelf.
+Or consider putting a childproof lock on your cupboard.

 3. Make your space cat-friendly

 Fans of clean and tidy homes will be pleased to hear that cats also appreciate an ordered environment.
 They’re also fans of their own space.
-Find more information about creating a cat-friendly home.
+Find more information about keeping your cat safe and happy at home.

 Find a Cat